 Welcome!

-I am on the job market!
-I received my Ph.D. in International Relations from the American University School of International Service (AU SIS).
+I received my Ph.D. in International Relations from American University’s School of International Service.
 Previously, I was a 2023-2024 US-Asia Grand Strategy Predoctoral Fellow at the University of Southern California and a Peace Scholar Dissertation Fellow with the United States Institute of Peace.
 I earned an M.A. in International Affairs from AU SIS and a B.A. in Political Science with a minor in International Economics from the University of Tübingen, Germany.
 In 2012, I studied a semester abroad at the Moscow State Institute of International Relations, Russia.

 As a first-generation college student, former international student, and parent, I am passionate about service and efforts to increase resources and support for students from historically marginalized backgrounds.
 In 2023-2024, I served as the Ph.D.
 Student Representative for my doctoral program.